What is BioIndividual Nutrition

 Amines are in foods that involve fermentation or protein breakdown, and can be found in both fresh produce (bananas, avocados, and tomatoes) and processed foods (cheese, chocolate, fish products, and yeast extracts).
 Histamines are the most well known type of amines, as everyone knows someone who suffers from hayfever and needs to take antihistamines regularly.
 But your client can also consume histamines in their food, leading to long term inflammation, skin irritation, diarrhea, and headaches.3

-Amines can cause any of the symptoms of salicylates above, as well as migraines, dizziness, nausea, irritated or itchy skin, trouble falling asleep, facial flushing, and gastrointestinal cramps.
+Amines can cause any of the physical and behavioral symptoms of salicylates above, as well as migraines, dizziness, nausea, acid reflux, irritated or itchy skin, trouble falling asleep, facial flushing, and gastrointestinal cramps.

 Food Allergens and Sensitivities